Azure/bicep/README.md

 Fundamentally, we believe that configuration languages and tools are always going to be polyglot and different users will prefer different tools for different situations.
 We want to make sure all of these tools are great on Azure, Bicep is only a part of that effort.

 **Is this ready for production use?**

 Yes.
 As of v0.3, Bicep is now supported by Microsoft Support Plans and Bicep has 100% parity with what can be accomplished with ARM Templates.
 As of this writing, there are no breaking changes currently planned, but **it is still possible they will need to be made in the future**.

 **Is this only for Azure?**

 Bicep is a DSL focused on deploying end-to-end solutions in Azure.
 In practice, that usually means working with some non-Azure APIs (i.e. creating Kubernetes deployments or users in a database), so we expect to provide some extensibility points.
 That being said, currently only Azure resources exposed through the ARM API can be created with Bicep.

 **What happens to my existing ARM Template investments?**

 One of our goals is to make the transition from ARM Templates to Bicep as easy as possible.
 The Bicep CLI supports a `decompile` command to generate Bicep code from an ARM template.
 Please see [Decompiling an ARM Template](https://github.com/Azure/bicep/blob/main/docs/decompiling.md) for usage information.

 Note that while we want to make it easy to transition to Bicep, we will continue to support and enhance the underlying ARM Template JSON language.
 As mentioned in [What is Bicep?](#what-is-bicep), ARM Template JSON remains the wire format that will be sent to Azure to carry out a deployment.

-**What unique benefits do you get with Bicep?**
-a) Day 1 resource provider support.
-Any Azure resource whether in public preview or GA can be provisioned using Bicep b) No state or state files to manage.
-All state is stored in Azure, so makes it easy to collaborate and make changes to resources confidently. c) Tooling is the cornerstone to any great experience and our VSCode extension for Bicep makes it extremely easy to author and get started. d) Supported by Microsoft support and 100% free to use.

-**Why not use a programming language?**
-We spent a lot of time researching various different options and even prototyped a TypeScript based approach.
-We did over 120 customer calls, Microsoft Valued Professionals(MVP) conversations and collected quantitative data, and what we learnt was that in majority of organizations it was the cloud enablement teams that were responsible for provision the Azure infra and these folks were not familiar with programming languages and did not like that approach (as it had a steep learning curve).
-These users were our target users.
-In the future if we hear more feedback asking us to support a programming language approach, we are open to that as well.
-At the end of the day, we just want customers to be successful on Azure.

 ## Reference